wumpyproject/wumpy/docs/source/setup/authenticating.md

     ```

 If you use [Git](https://git-scm.com/) the final step is to add `config.py` to your
-`.gitignore` file so that it isn't included when you make a commit.
+`.gitignore` file so that it can't accidentally be included in commits.

 ### .env files

-Another option is to use `.env` files which will be loaded as what is called enviroment
+Another option is to use `.env` files which will be loaded as enviroment variables.
-variables.

 This will require `python-dotenv` to be installed so that it can load the file: